 I shared mine.
 As I mentioned above, I know I’m not perfect, and I never will be, but I try really hard to stay true to my 5.

 Here…I’ll give you some space to write them in.
 If you use the Print Friendly button below, you can work on yours, too.

 Let me know what you come up with.
 If listing them in the comments is too public, then feel free to email or private message them to me, okay?

-Nancy Myrland is a Marketing, Content, Digital & Social Media Strategist, Speaker & Advisor, helping lawyers, law firms and legal marketers grow by strategically integrating all marketing disciplines.
-She is a frequent LinkedIn and Twitter trainer, as well as a content marketing specialist.
-She helps lawyers and legal marketers understand how to make their marketing and business development efforts more relevant to their current and potential clients, and helps lead firms through their online digital strategy when dealing with high-stakes, visible cases.
-As an early adopter of digital technology, she also helps firms with blogging, podcasts and video marketing.
-She can be reached via email here.
+Nancy Myrland is a Marketing, Business Development, Content, Social & Digital Media Speaker, Trainer & Advisor, helping lawyers and legal marketers grow by integrating all marketing disciplines in order to maximize business development efforts to grow their practices.
+She is a frequent LinkedIn, Twitter, and Facebook for Business trainer, as well as a content marketing specialist.
+She helps lawyers, law firms, and legal marketers learn and implement business development efforts that are more relevant to their current and potential clients.
+She also helps lead law firms through their online social media strategy when dealing with high-stakes, visible cases.
+As an early and constant adopter of social and digital media and technology, she also helps firms with blogging, podcasts, video marketing, voice marketing, flash briefings, and livestreaming.

 If you would like to reserve an hour of Nancy’s time to begin talking strategy or think through an issue you are having, you can do that here.